• Updated July 25, 2022

 If you want more resources as you scale your business, count $50 for a 2-core processor and 4GB RAM.
 AWS and Google Cloud platforms are more expensive with bandwidth limitations.

 SiteGround offers three web hosting plans with its shared hosting package: StartUp, GrowBig, and GoGeek.
 They are heavily discounted for the first year only if you pay 12 months in advance.
-After the first year, you pay full price, from $15 to $40/month.
+You pay full price after the first year, from $15 to $40/month.
 Their cloud plan starts at $100/month.

 Money-back guarantee & free trial – Cloudways Wins